 bbPress is a free, open-source forum software built on top of WordPress.
 It can be installed as a WordPress plugin into a WordPress-powered website.
 This is simple, fast, secure, and easy to use, and easy to administrate.
 It is also very extensible and capable of handling custom forums efficiently.
 There are also very active support forums with contributors willing to help fix issues and bugs.

 Not happy with bbPress?
 Try WPForo, which is the new kid in the WordPress forums-powered town.
-Here is a step-by-step tutorial on how to set up a forum on WordPress using WPForo.
+Here is a step-by-step tutorial on setting up a WordPress forum using WPForo.

 What forum software should I use?

-As you could see, there are many scripts that you can use for your forum.
+As you can see, there are many scripts that you can use for your forum.
 If you are on a tight budget, you may start with a free script like SMForum or MyBB.
 Later on, you can switch to a more advanced, paid solution.
-Fortunately, all the reputable forum software creators offer scripts to convert your forum from one platform to another easily.
+Fortunately, all reputable forum software creators offer scripts to easily convert your forum from one platform to another.

-If you run your site on WordPress, then you should better go with BBPress.
+If you run your site on WordPress, you should go with BBPress.
 Otherwise, I’d go with Invision Community or Xenforo.

 3.5 Forum Design

 Besides content, another important thing on forums is the branding: logo, colors, and overall look.
 You may design your logo using software like Canva.com, which I use to create logos, banners, blog post images, and social media profile pictures.